Girls Rock! DC works at the intersection of art and activism, providing music programs for young people to learn, grow, and rock out together.

 Girls Rock!
 DC has been rockin’ out for more than 10 years!

 Girls Rock!
 DC was founded in October 2007 by an all-volunteer collective of DC metro area musicians, teachers, artists, and community organizers.
+We held our first camp in Summer 2008 and have been rockin’ out every since.

 The first rock camp for girls started in August 2001 in Portland, Oregon.
 Since then, many Girls Rock camps have popped up throughout the country and the world.
 The International Girls Rock Camp Alliance was formed to help spread the mission of the camps and empower people to start camps in their own cities and towns.
 Girls Rock!
 DC is a member of the Alliance, which also hosts an annual conference to help all the camps improve and expand.
 So, not only is Girls Rock!
 DC supported and made possible by hundreds of artists and activists in the DC area, it’s also part of a larger community of thousands of people who believe in giving girls and non-binary youth, including trans youth, every opportunity to rock out!